Obba Babatundé: Early life and education

-Babatundé was born in Jamaica, Queens, New York City.
+Donald Cohen was born in Jamaica, Queens, New York City.
 As a child, he attended public schools.
 He was attracted early to theater and from a young age would sing, dance and act for his family.
-He attended Jamaica High School where he was a well-rounded student who, in addition to appearing in the Sing '68 school musical program, was a student aide and a member of both the track and cross country teams.
+He attended Jamaica High School, where he was a well-rounded student.
+In addition to appearing in the Sing '68 school musical program, Cohen was a student aide and a member of both the track and cross country teams.
 After graduating from Jamaica High School in 1969, he started teaching at a private school for students of color.
 He also pursued acting jobs in New York, gaining some roles Off-Off-Broadway.

-Learning that his ancestry included people from Nigeria, he adopted a name made of Yoruba words: Obba, for "king", and Babatunde, meaning "father has returned again."
+Learning that his ancestry included people from Nigeria, Cohen adopted a name made of Yoruba words: Obba, meaning "king", and Babatundé, meaning "father has returned again".

 Acting career

 Babatundé has said a breakthrough role was gaining a part in a 1976 touring company of Guys and Dolls, starring Leslie Uggams and Richard Roundtree.
 Since then he has performed in many other stage productions.

 His first Broadway performance was in Timbuktu! in 1978.

 He performed with Liza Minnelli in the documentary film “Liza In New Orleans” in 1980.
 He is known for starring as the original C.C.
 White in Dreamgirls, for which he was nominated for a 1982 Tony Award as Best Featured Actor in a Musical.
 After performing on Broadway in this role, he also toured for two years with the company.
 He gradually moved into film and television work, and has had numerous roles in both genres.